 The kinds of changes Hallman is making in downtown Memphis are also happening in rural America in part through the support of the Trust for Civic Life.47 The Trust is a grantmaking collaborative that bolsters placebased, local initiatives in small towns and rural communities across America.
-It empowers residents to address the challenges they perceive as most crucial for their community's prosperity.
-In its inaugural round of grantmaking, the Trust awarded grants ranging from \$250,000 to \$500,000, over a three-year period, to establish rural "civic hubs."
+It empowers residents to address the challenges they perceive as most central for their community's prosperity.
+Its inaugural round of grantmaking awarded funds over a three-year period to establish rural "civic hubs."
 The organizations in these civic hubs are the heart of vibrant civic ecosystems, promoting a community-wide vision, coordinating various civic efforts, and nurturing necessary community resources.
-They serve as incubators of social trust and daily democracy across the country.
-Recipients include an Appalachian network of employee-owned companies and frontline workers who are reimagining the industrial economy to better serve the working class; a Mississippi town using history, culture, and food as rallying points to foster local pride, promote health equity, and support rural artistic voices; and a digital music community leveraging local radio to enhance connections among residents.
+Crucially, recent research has shown how they serve as incubators of social trust and daily democracy across the country.48 Recipients include an Appalachian network of employeeowned companies and frontline workers who are reimagining the industrial economy to better serve the working class; a Mississippi town using history, culture, and food as rallying points to foster local pride, promote health equity, and support rural artistic voices; and a digital music community leveraging local radio to enhance connections among residents.